Need Help? Give us a call.

 Although even basic accounting can get overwhelming, you’re doing the right thing by getting yourself set up with the best software for your sole proprietorship that you can find.
 By picking your best match, you’re making your life easier—and your accountant, too, come tax time.

-It might be a good idea to reach out to your certified public accountant before you file your taxes, though—and they can even help you make this choice.
+It might be a good idea to reach out to a certified public accountant before you file your taxes, though—and they can even help you make this choice.
 Most top-notch accountants will want to review your accounting software file prior to filing the tax return to make sure there are no major errors that will impact your tax situation, anyway.
 So, if you’ve already chosen an accountant, reach out and ask what accounting software they recommend to other sole proprietorships.

 Also, if you haven’t chosen an accountant yet, your software of choice might be able to help you find one!
 All of the software companies mentioned above have partner programs for the accountants and bookkeepers who use their products, and you can usually access these directories when you’re logged into the software.